 Prep and roast the vegetables

 - Scrub or peel the carrots and trim the ends; cut the carrots in half lengthwise, then on the diagonal into 2-inch lengths.

 - Cut the cauliflower into 1-inch florets, discarding any leaves or thick stalks.

-- Peel the onion and thinly slice enough to measure ¼ cup [½ cup] and set aside for pickling; coarsely chop the remaining onion.
+- Peel the onion, then thinly slice enough to measure ¼ cup [½ cup] and set aside for pickling; coarsely chop the remaining onion.

 On a sheet pan [2 sheet pans], toss the carrots, cauliflower, and coarsely chopped onion with 1 to 2 tablespoons oil; season with salt and the ras el hanout.
-Spread in an even layer and roast, stirring halfway through, until the vegetables are tender, 15 to 20 minutes.
+Spread in an even layer and roast, stirring halfway through, until the vegetables are tender and lightly browned, 15 to 20 minutes.
 Meanwhile, prepare the rest of the meal.

 Pickle the onion